lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 ### Installing TigerBeetle

-You can [follow the instructions](https://github.com/tigerbeetledb/tigerbeetle#single-binary) on the TigerBeetle repo to install the TigerBeetle binary - and it looks like they now have precompiled binaries hosted on GitHub you can download.
-I found the `TODO!!` release to work with `tigerbeetle-node v0.11.6`.
+You can [follow the instructions](https://github.com/tigerbeetledb/tigerbeetle#building-from-source) on the TigerBeetle repo to install the TigerBeetle binary - and it looks like they now have precompiled binaries hosted on GitHub you can download, or you can build from source.
+I'm bulding from source on the `2023-02-20-weekly` tag, and using `tigerbeetle-node v0.11.12`.

-The important thing is to grab the same version that the client, `tigerbeetle-node` uses, which as of the time of writing is
+The important thing is to grab the same version that the client, `tigerbeetle-node` uses, which as of the time of writing is `TODO - verify!!`

 After that, in your local environment, set `PATH_TO_TIGERBEETLE` to wherever you installed the `tigerbeetle` binary.